fraxflax/nw-watchdog/documentation/help.md

 * __--foreground | -f | --no-daemonize | -D__<br>
 	Run in foreground, do not fork / daemonize.

+* __--list-systemd__
+    If systemd is installed, a brief status of all installed nw-watchdog systemd-services are listed.

 * __--verbose | -v__<br>
 	Shortcut for `--verbosity-level=5`<br>
 	If used in combination with `--verbosity-level`, the specified __--verbosity-level__ will take precedence.